opencelium/opencelium/docs/gettinginvolved/updating.rst

 .. note::
         | This update guide is intended for existing zip file 4.0 installations.
         | For all other installations, please send us an email to : support@opencelium.io

+| - Log in to OpenCelium
+| - Click on "Admin Panel"
+| - Click on "Update Assistant"
+| - Online/Offline

-Upgrade DEB package for Ubuntu 24.04 LTS
+Update DEB package for Ubuntu 24.04 LTS
 ==================

 .. warning::